-Searches of newspaper articles concerning Highgate Hill from this period are dominated by accounts of house fires.
+Searches of newspaper articles concerning Highgate Hill from the 1880s are dominated by accounts of house fires.
 Combustible fuel based forms of lighting, cooking and heating, the lack of mains supply water, together with wooden homes built as little as one metre apart as was the case in Baynes Street made fire a constant danger.

 On this occasion, the neighbours tried to assist by throwing buckets and pans of water on the house and when the Fire Brigade arrived, they tried using a hand pump, all to no avail.
 The house was razed to the ground.
 There was no water supply mains on Highgate Hill at that stage.